FAA Drone Fines – Real Enforcement Cases and What Trigger…

 Flying Over People Without Compliance

 Real case example: An event photographer was fined $7,800 for flying over wedding guests during an outdoor ceremony.
 Multiple guests complained to the FAA about the safety risk, providing photos showing the drone directly overhead of people.
+Not exactly the wedding memories the couple was hoping for.

 National Security UAS Flight Restrictions